Foreign relations of India: Africa

 The bilateral relations between India and Ivory Coast have expanded considerably in recent years as India seeks to develop an extensive commercial and strategic partnership in the West African region.
 The Indian diplomatic mission in Abidjan was opened in 1979.
 Ivory Coast opened its resident mission in New Delhi in September 2004.
-Both nations are currently fostering efforts to increase trade, investments and economic co-operation.
+Both nations are currently fostering efforts to increase trade, investments and economic cooperation.